Click a topic, or press the enter key on a topic, to reveal its answer.

 14. What information will be on the IDNYC card?

 The card will feature your photograph, name, date of birth, signature, eye color, and height.
 Each card will have its own unique ID number.
-Since the card is valid for 2 years for applicants 10-13, and five years for applicants 14 and older, it also has the expiration date.
+Since the card is valid for 2 years for applicants 10-15 years of age, and five years for applicants 16 years of age and older, the IDNYC card will also display an expiration date.
 You can choose whether or not to include your gender, emergency contact information, whether you would like to be an organ donor, and your preferred language.
 If you are a U.S. Veteran you can have “Veteran” printed on the front of your IDNYC card.

 The card will show your home address unless: